zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 ### Case B: The Mechanical Intermission

 Now let’s look at Sara’s table.
-They are facing the exact same locked door, but their engine is built differently.
+They are facing the exact same locked door, but their system is built differently.

 - **The Road**: Sara says, "I try to force the door open with my shoulder."
 - **The Windshield**: Suddenly, everyone stops looking at the door.
 The GM says, "Okay, that’s a Feat of Strength.
 Since it’s reinforced oak, the Difficulty Class is 18.
 Do you have any gear or help?"
 - **The Flicker**: Sara’s focus is now entirely on the Windshield.
 She is squinting at her character sheet, scanning her skill list.
 Another player is flipping through the manual to see if the "Help" action costs a resource.
 For three minutes, the guard patrol doesn't exist.
 There is only the manual and the math.
 - **Back to the Road**: Eventually, the die is rolled and the procedure ends.
 The group has to "re-load" the fiction: "Wait, where were the guards again?"

 The group spent three minutes staring at the glass, adjusting the wipers.
-The Fiction Engine required a heavy procedural detour before it allowed anyone to find out if the door actually opened.
+Sara's system required a heavy procedural detour before it allowed anyone to find out if the door actually opened.
 Notice that for those three minutes the door was neither open nor shut.
 The fiction wasn't slowed—it was **suspended**.
 The situation couldn't change until the procedure finished.

 ### Defining the Lens